Michael A. Taylor: 2018 season

 In 2018 Taylor struggled at the plate to start the season, batting .223 in April and .183 in May, but hit his stride in June, batting .444.
 He also led the major leagues in stolen bases as late as June 21.
 However, Taylor lost significant playing time due to the return of Adam Eaton and the strong performance of Juan Soto, relegating Taylor to fourth outfielder status.
 Taylor struggled again at the plate with limited playing time in the second half of the season, and finished 2018 batting .227/.287/.357, with six home runs, 28 RBIs, and 24 stolen bases in 363 at bats.

-In the 2018-2019 offseason, Taylor worked with Nationals hitting coach Kevin Long to change his stance and swing to generate more contact, and practiced his new swing in the Dominican Winter League.
+In the 2018–2019 offseason, Taylor worked with Nationals hitting coach Kevin Long to change his stance and swing to generate more contact, and practiced his new swing in the Dominican Winter League.
 Nationals General Manager Mike Rizzo said in December 2018 that he believes Taylor could be a five-tool player if he can make more contact.

 2019 season

+In June 2019, Taylor was sent down to Double-A Harrisburg for more consistent playing time to work on his offense.
+He was called back up to the major league roster in September and finished the regular season batting .250/.305/.364 with one home run and three RBIs in 97 plate appearances with the Nationals.

+Taylor was a major contributor to the 2019 Nationals' playoff run.
+In the 2019 Wild Card Game, he pinch-hit for pitcher Stephen Strasburg and worked a 3-2 count before drawing a hit by pitch from Josh Hader, sparking the 8th inning rally which culminated in Taylor scoring on Juan Soto's bases-clearing, go-ahead double.
+When center fielder Victor Robles was sidelined with an injury in NLDS Game 2, Taylor took over as the starting center fielder for the remainder of the series, getting a hit in each game and securing the series-winning out with a diving catch in Game 5.
+He also started the first two games of the NLCS, going 2-for-4 with a home run in Game 2.

-In 2019 he batted .250/.305/.364 with one home run and three RBIs.
-In Game 2 of the 2019 World Series, Taylor hit a solo home run in the top of the ninth, becoming the 39th player to homer in their first ever World Series at-bat.
+In Game 2 of the 2019 World Series, Taylor hit a solo home run in the top of the ninth, becoming the 39th player to homer in his first ever World Series at-bat.
 With the home run the Nationals became the first team in World Series history to have a home run in the seventh, eighth and ninth innings of a game.